urosj/reflexive-organism-model/investigations/2025-11-SeedsOfLife.md

 In practice, once the ROM reaches a quasi‑steady state of $C_{\rm acc}$, the parameters $(\theta,D,g,\mathcal B)$ lock into a **self‑consistent attractor** that manifests as the colony’s characteristic foraging pattern, caste distribution, and nest geometry.
 Perturbations (e.g., sudden food influx) appear as transient changes in $\mathcal J$; if they are coherent with the existing seed direction they are amplified, otherwise they decay.

 Note that the seed quadruple are not the state of any individual ant.
-They are **constitutive parameters** that shape the *reflexive operator*  $\mathcal R_{(\theta ,D,g,\mathcal B)}[\;\cdot\;]$ and therefore determine which **global patterns** (eigenmodes) the whole superorganism can sustain.
+They are **constitutive parameters** that shape the *reflexive operator*  $\mathcal R_{(\theta ,D,g,\mathcal B)}[\cdot]$ and therefore determine which **global patterns** (eigenmodes) the whole superorganism can sustain.
 Consequently, the seed **encodes colony‑level behaviour** with the way fast fields diffuse, how agents sense gradients, how slow memory is updated, but it does *not* encode the morphology of a single ant.
 The morphology lives at a lower level (the “organism” level) and is stored in a separate low‑dimensional code that we can think of as DNA.

 Because of that, if we re-interpret the elements from the colony and reuse them for a swarm of agents, if we plug the same seed into these adapted PDEs that govern the swarm fields, the *structure* of the dynamics like diffusion‑driven recruitment, chemotactic drift toward gradients, slow reinforcement of a memory field, is identical.
 The seed stays the same, only the concrete forms of $\Sigma,\Pi,\Upsilon$ differ.
 Hence we can expect *qualitatively similar* self‑organisation (trail formation vs. consensus map, nest expansion vs. resource allocation), while quantitative details (speed of diffusion, noise level, bandwidth) will be domain specific.